 Claire Dederer, author of Love and Trouble: A Midlife Reckoning

-Content is thrilled to host Claire Dederer, author of one of our favorite books of 2017: Love and Trouble: A Midlife Reckoning, for a talk and book signing.
-Love and Trouble is a hilarious, intelligent memoir about going off the rails in midlife, from the NY Times best-selling author of Poser: My Life in Twenty-Three Yoga Poses.
+Content is thrilled to host Claire Dederer, author of one of our favorite books of 2017, just out in paperback: Love and Trouble: A Midlife Reckoning.
+Dederer will discuss her work in conversation with activist Rita Thorson and sign books.
+Love and Trouble is a blazingly intelligent, wickedly funny memoir about going off the rails in midlife, from the NY Times best-selling author of Poser: My Life in Twenty-Three Yoga Poses.

 When Claire Dederer, happily married mother of two, turned forty-four she began to have what she can only describe as “a lot of extremely inconvenient feelings”—feelings of recklessness, of impatience, and of a kind of voluptuous erotic reawakening.
 This exuberant memoir shifts between her present experience as a middle-aged mom in the grip of unruly and mysterious new hungers, and her recollections of herself as a teenager—the last time she experienced life with such heightened sensitivity and longing—two periods uncannily similar in their emotional intensity.
 From her hilarious chapter titles (“How to Have Sex with Your Husband of Fifteen Years,” “Recidivist Slutty Tendencies in the Pre-AIDS-Era Adolescent Female”) to her irresistible voice and formal caprice—a scathing letter to Roman Polanski on the occasion of her daughter’s thirteenth birthday; a history of ruinous kisses; a geography of Seattle in the eighties; the ABCs of Oberlin—Dederer captures the perils and pleasures of girlhood, womanhood, and life itself.